A Bedlam Escapee - Complete, NB, PG

 Georgiana went to sit down by Elizabeth's side on the bed.
 “Do you want to tell your brother and I now?
 Or do you want to rest and tell us tomorrow?”

 “You and Mr. Darcy have been so good to me during the time I lost my memory.
 I should tell you immediately.”

 “I am Elizabeth Bennet of Longbourn, Hertfordshire.
 I was on my way to Meryton, via Mount Oakham when I injured myself.”

 “Hertfordshire, but that is where Netherfield is.
 Mr. Bingley leased the estate there.”
 Georgiana exclaimed.

 Darcy nodded.
-She did not look like a fortune hunter, who remembered his great estate in time of her memory lost, just to ensnare him.
+She did not look like a fortune hunter, who remembered his grand estate in the time of her memory loss, just to ensnare him.
 But he had an uneasy feeling, from the guarded way Elizabeth was relating the story, he felt something was wrong with the Bingleys.